afborchert/modula-m68k/README.md

-# modula-m68k
-Historic Modula-2 compiler for the Motorola 68020 architecture
+# Historic Modula-2 compiler for the Motorola 68020 architecture

 ## Background

-Modula-2 and the origins of our family of Modula-2 compilers have been designed and developed at the Department of Computer Science, ETH Zurich in Switzerland (see http://www.inf.ethz.ch) by Niklaus Wirth and his team.
+Modula-2 and the origins of our family of Modula-2 compilers have been designed and developed at the Department of Computer Science, ETH Zürich in Switzerland (see http://www.inf.ethz.ch) by Niklaus Wirth and his team.

 In December 1981, we licensed the sources of the M2M compiler (4-pass